Dōbutsu uranai

 Dōbutsu uranai (動物占い in Japanese) or zoological fortune-telling is a recent Japanese divination trend based on an animal horoscope.
 Each person is categorized into an animal-type based on their birthdate, and based on their animal-type they are supposed to have certain personality traits.
 There are four categories of animals, each representing a position on two axes: self-centered vs. mindful of others and focused vs. easily distracted.
+The animals are distinctly different from those in the Chinese zodiac.